1x PC Installed Windows 7 or 10 with NICs (Wired and Wireless)

-- You can notice that the information displayed in network connection detail is the same which is will be displayed in the command prompt in result of ipconfig /all
+- You can notice that the information displayed in network connection detail is the same which it will be displayed in the command prompt in the result of ipconfig /all

 - Close the command prompt window and the Network Connection Details This should get you back to the Wireless Network Connection Status.
 Click Wireless Properties.
 In the Wireless Network Properties window, click the Security tab.

-- If you are connecting first time to a wireless device then you will be asked for a password Enter password and click next make a connection with your wireless device.
-This will be saved next time you will automatically connect the device.
+- If you are connecting first time to a wireless device then it will demand a password, Enter the password and click next make a connection with your wireless device.
+The window will save the password, next time you will automatically connect the device.